 However, women with HCV face a few extra challenges compared with HCV-infected men.
 First, women's livers are more sensitive to alcohol and are therefore more likely to be damaged by it in smaller amounts.
 The amount of alcohol women without HCV can drink without damaging their livers is smaller than men's.
 For women living with HCV, it is best to avoid alcohol altogether.
 For HCV-positive women who do drink, however, it is recommended that they not have more than one drink per day.

-Secondly, women tend to be more likely to experience side effects when taking the drugs that have been the standard backbone of treatment of hepatitis C – pegylated interferon and ribavirin.
+Secondly, women tend to be more likely to experience side effects when taking the drugs that used to be the standard backbone of treatment of hepatitis C – pegylated interferon and ribavirin.
 Specifically, depression and anemia are more common in women taking these drugs than in men.
-The good news is that several new HCV drugs in the development process now provide more effective treatment without having to take either interferon or ribavirin and so provide alternatives without these side effects.
+The good news is that several new HCV drugs now provide more effective treatment without having to take either interferon or ribavirin and so provide alternatives without these side effects.

 It is also important for women to know that excess body weight can lead to fat in the liver.
 Fat in the liver increases inflammation and liver damage, and increases the risk of cirrhosis (scarring of the liver) in women living with HCV.
 Being overweight and having fat in the liver also lowers the chance of being able to get rid of HCV with treatment.

 Because both HIV and HCV can be spread by contact with infected blood, many people are infected with both viruses.
 This is called co-infection.
-It is estimated that 12 million people worldwide are co-infected with HIV and HCV - that's about one in three HIV+ people living with HCV.
+It is estimated that almost three million people worldwide are co-infected with HIV and HCV.
 In the US, about one in four people living with HIV are co-infected with HCV.
-Co-infection is even more common among HIV+ injection drug users, of whom about eight out of ten also have HCV.
+Co-infection is even more common among injection drug users living with HIV, of whom about eight out of ten also have HCV.

 HCV can progress more rapidly and lead to serious liver damage more often in people living with HIV.
 According to the CDC, having HIV more than triples the risk of liver disease, liver failure, and liver-related death due to HCV.
 Pregnant women with HCV who are also living with HIV are two to seven times more likely to pass HCV on to their babies than HIV-negative women.
 Co-infection with HCV may also make HIV treatment more challenging.